Meghna Naidu: Career

 At the age of 18, she met a model co-ordinator at the wedding of her cousin in Chennai, who called her for a screen test for a feature film.
-She secured a role in the Telugu film Prema Sakshi (1999), following which she appeared in one more Telugu and two Kannada films.
+Luckily she secured a role in the Telugu film Prema Sakshi (1999), following which she appeared in one more Telugu and two Kannada films.
 She then appeared in UMI10's music video "Kaliyon Ka Chaman", directed by Radhika Rao and Vinay Sapru, which she says happened by accident.
 She was accompanying her friend to the audition for the video, when she was approached by the team.
 She was asked to send in her photographs and within few days, she was selected for the video.
 "Kaliyon Ka Chaman" became a grand success and gained her recognition.
 She subsequently went on to do many stage performances in and outside of India.

 She made her Bollywood debut with the B-grade film Hawas (2004), which dealt with extramarital affair.
 It was followed by lead roles in Classic Dance of Love (2005), which featured her as a dancer, and Rain: The Terror Within...
 (2005), in which she played a blind author.
 In Mashooka, she played a character with negative shades.
 In her latter career, she mostly made special appearances in item numbers in South Indian films.

 She also participated in the television shows Fear Factor - Khatron Ke Khiladi and Dancing Queen.
 She played the role of Benazir in the TV series, Jodha Akbar.